waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Olivine Lighthouse Puzzle
 - **Root Cause Analysis:** My progress was catastrophically stalled by a single, flawed root hypothesis: "The way forward MUST be in the western section of the lighthouse."
 I failed to trust my `find_path` tool, which repeatedly and correctly told me the western and eastern sections were disconnected on floors 3 and 4.
 Instead of trying to falsify my hypothesis (e.g., by immediately attempting a strategic retreat to a lower floor), I spent dozens of turns in a loop, trying to force a path that didn't exist.
 The western column is a confirmed dead-end loop.

-### Olivine Lighthouse Puzzle - Hypothesis Testing
-- Agent Hypothesis #1 (Window Exit): FAILED.
-Interacting with the window at (4, 1) on 3F only produces flavor text.
-Attempting to walk through it results in a bump.
-The window is not an exit.
 - **Hypothesis 1 (Two Pits):** FAILED.
 Tested both pits on 2F at (16, 13) and (17, 13).
 Both lead to the same dead-end exit room on 1F.
 This is not the path forward.
 - **Descending Path Fallacy:** Just because a path goes down (like a pit) does not mean it leads to progress.
 As seen in the Olivine Lighthouse, some descending paths are simply one-way exits or resets designed to force the player to restart the ascent.
 I must evaluate these paths critically and not assume they are the correct way forward.
 - **Agent Hypothesis #2 (Hidden Item on 2F Ledge):** FAILED.
 Systematically searched every tile on the exterior ledge connecting the western and eastern sides of 2F.
 No hidden items or switches were found.
 This path is not the solution.

 ### Moomoo Farm Puzzle Solution
 - The sick Miltank needs to be fed 'lots o' BERRIES' to get better.
 This was confirmed by the farmer.
+The FRUIT_TREE at (9, 3) on Route 39 only gives a MINT BERRY and is not the solution.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.
+- **Rival on Route 40:** Confirmed that interacting with SILVER on Route 40 after accepting Jasmine's quest does not trigger a battle or make him move.
+He remains a static blocker.

 # Held Items
 - **QUICK CLAW:** Received from a Teacher in the National Park.
 When held by a Pokémon, it may allow them to attack first in battle.